ArtBlocks/artblocks-contracts/README.md

 ## Deployments

 Deployment script templates are located in the `./scripts` directory.
 To run a deployment script `deploy.ts`:

+> IMPORTANT - many scripts rely on typechain-generated factories, so ensure you have run `yarn generate:typechain` before running any deployment scripts.

 ```
 yarn hardhat run --network <your-network> scripts/deploy.ts